stfc/PSyclone/doc/user_guide/psyke.rst

 and output arrays use the name ``xyz_postdim1``, ``xyz_postdim2``.

 .. note:: The stand-alone library does not store the names of the
-    variables in the output file.
+    variables in the output file, but these names will be used as variable names in the created driver.

 The output file contains the values of all variables used in the subroutine.
 The ``GOceanExtractTrans`` transformation can automatically